 Head of Accounting IFRS 17

-To go further on, we suggest some of our top resources and latest experts’ sharings on IFRS 17:
+To go further on, we suggest some of our top resources and the latest experts’ sharings on IFRS 17 and Solvency II:

 10 Tips to make your IFRS 17 Project a Success